mess-nlesc/mess-model/docs/netlogoHPC/README.md

 ## Unpack the archive on HPC

-Once file is copied to the HPC cluster, we can unpack the archive using the following command:
+Once file is copied to the HPC cluster, login to the remote machine and unpack the archive using the following command:

 ```shell
 tar -xzvf jobHPC.tar.gz